Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: VOC Propagation and Channel Modeling

 \subsection{Channel Modeling for Constitutive VOC Emission}

 The constitutive VOC emission is evident to be released continuously \bluecite{loreto2022plants}, and the continuous VOC emission can be modeled by the Gaussian plume model.
-The Gaussian plume is considered as a borderline case of puffs and the combination of multiple puffs that are close to each other \bluecite{snoun2023comprehensive}.
-Hence, the concentration profile of the plume can be expressed as:

-where $c_d(\vec{r},t)$ is the concentration profile of the Gaussian Puff model considering VOC degradation in the atmosphere, which is modeled in (\ref{VOC_deg_conc}).
-Solving (\ref{plume_int}), the obtained concentration profile is:
+The Gaussian plume is considered to be a borderline case of puffs and the combination of multiple puffs that are close to each other \bluecite{snoun2023comprehensive}.
+Hence, the concentration profile of the plume can be expressed as $c_p(\vec{r}) = \int_0^\infty c_d(\vec{r},t) dt$, where $c_d(\vec{r},t)$ is modeled in (\ref{VOC_deg_conc}).
+By solving, the obtained concentration profile is:

-In order to find the normalized gain, we need to obtain the Fourier transform of (\ref{plume}), and given by:

-As seen in (\ref{fourier_plume}), the Fourier transform is only defined at $f=0$.
+For the continuous VOC emission, the plume concentration $c_p(\vec{r})$ corresponds to the steady-state response of the previous stress-driven system.
+Hence, the transfer function is given by: $H_{ccs}(f) = c_p(\vec{r}) \cdot \delta(f)$, Here, the Fourier transform is only defined at $f=0$.
 Even though the continuous VOC release is considered, the amount of VOC changes due to environmental factors like circadian rhythm and weekly or seasonal variation.
 Hence, we intend to model the channel to capture this effect by considering VOC variation in a 24-hour window.
 Hence, $\Delta t = 86400$s.
-According to the time-frequency uncertainty principle \bluecite{oppenheim2013human},
+According to the time-frequency uncertainty principle $\Delta t \cdot \Delta f \geq \frac{1}{4\pi}$ \bluecite{oppenheim2013human}.
+Hence, $\Delta f \geq 9.21 \times 10^{-6}$ Hz.
+With this consideration, $H_{ccs}(f)$ becomes: